TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/integration_javascript.rst

 2. Another way is to encapsulate the JavaScript library as a whole in a Transcrypt module.
 In the distibution this is done for the *fabric* module, that encapsulates *fabric.js*.
 In this way the global namespace stays clean.

 3. The third way is to write a complete Pythonic API for the JavaScript library.
 This is overkill in most cases and makes it harder to keep up with new versions of the library.
-Note that Transcrypt was desiged to make seamless cooperation between Transcrypt and JavaScript libraries possible without
+Note that Transcrypt was desiged to make seamless cooperation between Transcrypt and JavaScript libraries possible without any glue code.

 In the Pong example below, approach 2 is choosen to encapsulate the fabric.js graphics library.
 In most cases this approach strikes a good balance between effort and yield.
 As can be seen below, the effort involved is minimal.